AllenSWDB/allenswdb.github.io/databook/physiology/pyNWB/pyNWB.md

 plt.show()
 ```

-Here, we can see that our stimulus is a square wave with a period of about 20 Hz and an amplitude of just under 0.5 Volts.
+Here, we can see that our stimulus is a square wave with a frequency of 20 Hz and an amplitude of just under 0.5 Volts.

 +++